amrragab8080/cryoem-awsbatch/README.md

 ## Requirements

 You will need an AWS Account with IAM permissions to S3FullAccess.
 As well as the ability to execute CloudFormation scripts.
-The cloudformation script will provision an .
-Permissions to create the network topology will be needed.
+The cloudformation script will provision an additional AWSBatchService Role with [the following](https://docs.aws.amazon.com/batch/latest/userguide/service_IAM_role.html) permissions.

 <p align="center">
   <img src="/imgs/arch.png?raw=true" alt="CryoEM Workflow Overview" width="800" height="450"/>